Danny Drinkwater: Loans

 To gain first-team experience, on 14 August 2009, Drinkwater joined Huddersfield Town on loan for the duration of the 2009–10 season.
 He made his debut for the club the very next day, coming on in the 72nd minute for Gary Roberts in a 3–1 win at home to Southampton.
 His first goal for Huddersfield came three days later in a 7–1 home win over Brighton & Hove Albion, five minutes after coming on as a 64th-minute substitute.
 He made his first start for Huddersfield in a 1–0 defeat at Bristol Rovers on 22 August.

 On 8 July 2010, Manchester United agreed for Drinkwater to spend a season-long loan spell at Cardiff City.
 As they were under a transfer embargo at the time, Cardiff said that the move would be completed once this had been lifted.
 The move was eventually confirmed on 6 August 2010, once the embargo had been removed.
-Drinkwater's competitive debut for Cardiff two days later, in their 1–1 home draw with Sheffield United on the opening day of the 2010–11 Football League season.
+His competitive debut for Cardiff came two days later, in their 1–1 home draw with Sheffield United on the opening day of the 2010–11 Football League season.

 Despite the loan having originally been intended to last the entire season, Manchester United recalled Drinkwater from Cardiff on 25 January 2011.
-During his time with Cardiff, Drinkwater made 12 appearances, including nine in the Championship.
+During his time with Cardiff, he made 12 appearances, including nine in the Championship.

 Just three days after his return to Manchester United, Drinkwater joined Watford on 28 January 2011 on loan until the end of the season.

 On 23 August 2011, Drinkwater joined Barnsley on loan until 2 January 2012, which was later extended until 30 June 2012.
 He made 17 Championship appearances for the Tykes, scoring in a 5–3 loss at his former team Cardiff on 22 October.

 Leicester City

 On 20 January 2012, Drinkwater joined Leicester City from Manchester United for an undisclosed fee.

 After being named Championship Player of the Month for December 2013, he was also one of three players who received a nomination for the Championship Player of the Year Award.
 Drinkwater had his most successful year as a professional, scoring seven goals and being named to the PFA Championship Team of the Year alongside teammates Kasper Schmeichel and Wes Morgan, as Leicester were promoted to the Premier League after winning the Championship.
-On 17 June 2014, Drinkwater signed a new four-year deal with Leicester after helping the Foxes win promotion to the Premier League for the first time in ten years.
+On 17 June 2014, he signed a new four-year deal with Leicester after helping the Foxes win promotion to the Premier League for the first time in ten years.

 Drinkwater played consistently as the Foxes won the Premier League title in 2015–16, alongside his midfield partners N'Golo Kanté, Marc Albrighton and Riyad Mahrez.
 He scored his first top-flight goal on 23 January 2016, to open a 3–0 win over Stoke City at the King Power Stadium.

 On 25 August 2016, Drinkwater signed a contract to remain with the club until 2021.